Orthic Consolidated – Reference

 Letters in brackets are compound letters or slurs.

-Where there is more than one way to write a letter or compound, I added numbers.
+Where there is more than one way to write a letter or compound, I added extra characters.
 Often the number chosen reflects the shape of the compound, as a mnemonic, but this was not always possible.
-Eg ing : (ing1) = straight, (ing2) = curved, chosen because 1 is straight and 2 is curved.
+Eg ing : (ing1) = straight, (ing2) = curved, chosen because 1 is straight and 2 is curved. (ph-b) is the PH that looks like the letter b.
 (Cricket)

 The Alphabet